Readmikenow likes sports, both professional and amateur. He especially likes sports stories of courage and overcoming

 Millions of people cheer the final fight scene in the movie Rocky.
 They love the underdog fighter going the distance with the boxing champion of the world.
 Rocky was a guy from the tough streets of Philadelphia who got this one chance to make it big in the boxing world.
 Everyone knows the Rocky character was played by Sylvester Stallone.
-Many people may not know the Rocky character is based on a real-life boxer named Chuck Wepner.
+Many people may not know Rocky is based on a real-life boxer named Chuck Wepner.

 The only two options Wepner had for employment when he became an adult in his neighborhood were to work as a longshoreman on the waterfront or join the military.
 He enlisted in the U.S. Marines and served in South Carolina.
 During his enlistment, Wepner earned a place on the Marine boxing team.
 He impressed those around him with his ability to endure the punches from other boxers.
 Wepner won a military boxing championship at an airbase during his three-year enlistment.
 He got an honorable discharge in 1959.

 Professional Boxing Career